Dyeing Fleece with Food Colouring

 - Leave to cool slightly.

-- Rinse wool in water the same temperature as the wool.
+- Drain fibres and rinse in clean water the same temperature as the wool.
 Sudden changes in temperature can shock the wool and cause it to felt.
+Rinse until the water runs clear, and then drain out as much water as you can.

-- Leave to dry spread on an old towel.
+- Leave to dry spread on an old towel, or use paper towels over a piece of cardboard.

 - You can re-use the vinegar water dye bath provided you are dyeing a similar colour - just add more food colouring.